EESSI/docs/docs/governance/governance.md

 General decisions are taken by majority vote, provided that at least 75% of the Members cast a vote.
 Votes can be cast either in person, participating electronically, or via electronic vote (such as by e-mail).
 Members can cast a neutral vote, in which case the vote does count towards the quorum of 75%, but is not including in calculating the majority.
 Example: in a committee with 7 members, if 3 members vote in favour of a proposal, 2 votes against, and one votes neutral, the quorum is met (6 out of 7 members have voteded, i.e. >75%), and the majority (3 out of 5 non-neutral votes) is in favour, so the proposal is accepted.

 In case of a tie, the issue is discussed again, and a second vote is taken.
-All Members that voted in the first round need to have to opportunity to vote in the second round, which may mean that the vote needs to be postponed to a next meeting (e.g. because someone voted by e-mail, prior to the meeting).
+All Members that voted in the first round need to have the opportunity to vote in the second round, which may mean that the vote needs to be postponed to a next meeting (e.g. because someone voted by e-mail, prior to the meeting).

 In case the quorum of 75% is not reached, the vote is postponed to a subsequent meeting.

 Anything may be brought to a vote during the meeting.
-However, if known up-front, issues that need to be voted on are announched at least one week prior to the meeting, to give Members the opportunity to cast an Electronic vote if they cannot attend.
+However, if known up-front, issues that need to be voted on are announced at least one week prior to the meeting, to give Members the opportunity to cast an Electronic vote if they cannot attend.

 To amend the Charter or Governance, a two-thirds majority of all Steering Committee Members needs to be in favour of the amendment.
 This is irrespective of the number of Members who have actually cast a vote, or are present at the meeting.
 There is no quorum for votes on ammendments to the Charter or Governance.